 We will further optimize and diversify our institutional funding sources by cooperating with additional institutions, including consumer finance companies, banks, trust companies, asset management companies, and insurance companies.
 For example, we entered into arrangements with a consumer finance company and a trust company to directly provide funding to borrowers for loans that we facilitate.
-Furthermore, we issued and listed asset-backed securities with loans we facilitated as the underlying assets on a private exchange in China.
 In addition to working with increasing number and diversity of funding partners, we intend to secure more fixed and longer-term commitment from our funding partners to ensure the stability of our funding sources.